 A group of 6 juvenile Asian elephants had been kept under Mediterranean climate conditions for several years without major disease issues.
 During springtime, 5 out of these 6 elephants fell ill within 1 week and died days after showing first signs of illness.
-The major clinical signs consisted of gradually increasing general weakness, shivering, mild salivation, inability to stand and proper use of the trunk.
+The major clinical signs consisted of gradually increasing general weakness, shivering, mild salivation, inability to stand and properly use their trunk.
 Three of the affected elephants died within 3 days after onset of clinical signs.
 The other 2 elephants were humanely euthanized as there were unable to stand up.

 The animals were fed ryegrass silage, grass and pellets.
 Clean drinking water was available, but the animals had also access to pools with water of questionable quality.

 The only unaffected elephant was the subordinate animal in the group, having less access to favorite food items.